 Apples on a tree

-Money is not automatically renewable unless you happen to be a central bank.
-Normal folk must replenish any stashes of cash from earnings, so it is not a sustainability question.
+Money is not automatically renewable unless you are a central bank.
+Normal folk must replenish any stashes of cash from earnings or interest on investments, so it is not a sustainability question.
 Money is too fickle a resource.

 Suppose I eat apples from an apple tree.

-As long as I’m looking after the tree, pruning, applying fertiliser, keeping the birds away, then in theory, that tree will produce apples until it reaches the end of its expected life.
+If I’m looking after the tree, pruning, applying fertiliser, and keeping the birds away, then in theory, that tree will produce apples until it reaches the end of its expected life.

 And if I replace that tree before it gets too old and tired, then I can, in principle, consume apples in season indefinitely.

 The addition of fertiliser, water and the occasional pesticide application must not affect soil properties.
-If the soil compacts or becomes saline or loses organic matter, then even the addition of nutrients may not be enough to maintain fruit production.
+If the soil compacts or becomes saline or loses organic matter, then even adding nutrients may not be enough to maintain fruit production.
 These changes are likely subtle and take many decades to affect the tree.

 Indeed the orchard may persist for generations of farmers but not indefinitely.
 At some point, conditions become different enough for another crop to be more profitable than apples.